 Description: CEO is a year-long honors class designed to utilize the partnerships that provide an overview of business development and processes.
 Students have the opportunity to visit area businesses, learn from guest speakers, write business plans, and start and operate their own business.
-In April, they present their personal business plans at the CEO Trade Show at Lindenwood University.
+In April, they present their personal business plans at the CEO Trade Show.